 But, what works for most may not work best for you.
 It’s important to test different times to see where the sweet spot is for your audience.
 Or, use Brevo’s Send Time Optimization feature, which selects the best time for each individual contact based on previous engagement data.

-9 strategies for email marketing success
+11 Email marketing strategies for success

 This next section focuses on strategies and email marketing best practices.